Free shipping in NL

 Industrial agriculture

-Industrial agriculture means the agricultural model characteristic of recent decades.
-Industrial agriculture consists of large farms producing the same crop every year.
-This form of agriculture goes hand in hand with intensive use of fertilizers, herbicides and pesticides.
-Industrial agriculture accounts for about 85 percent of deforestation worldwide.
+Industrial agriculture refers to the agricultural model that has been characteristic of recent decades.
+Industrial agriculture consists of large farms that produce the same crop year after year.
+This form of agriculture goes hand in hand with intensive use of artificial fertilizers, weed killers, and pesticides.
+Industrial agriculture is responsible for about 85 percent of deforestation worldwide.

-While this can mostly be attributed to meat production, soy and palm oil plantations follow closely behind as causes of deforestation.
-According to a European Commission impact study, the EU mainly imports products such as palm oil (34%), soy (32.8%), timber (8.6%), cocoa (7.5%) and coffee (7%) from deforested areas.
-Palm oil is a major contributor to deforestation in countries such as Indonesia and Malaysia, for example.
+Although this can usually be attributed to meat production, soy and palm oil plantations are close behind as causes of deforestation.
+According to an impact study by the European Commission, the EU mainly imports products such as palm oil (34%), soy (32.8%), wood (8.6%), cocoa (7.5%) and coffee (7%) from deforested areas.
+Palm oil contributes significantly to deforestation in countries such as Indonesia and Malaysia.

 Logging

-About 380,000 hectares of forest are cleared each year to meet global demand for timber and wood products, accounting for about 60 percent of deforestation.
-Another 25% of forests are cut down for firewood and charcoal.
-These degraded forests are much more vulnerable to conversion to other land uses such as mining, agriculture and habitation.
+Every year, about 380,000 hectares of forest are cut down to meet the global demand for wood and wood products, accounting for about 60 percent of deforestation.
+Another 25% of the forests are cut down for firewood and charcoal.
+These degraded forests are much more vulnerable to conversion to other forms of land use such as mining, agriculture, and habitation.

 Mining

 Thanks to an ever-increasing demand for minerals, mining in tropical forests is increasing.
-And because large-scale mining is an intensive, industrial undertaking, it requires development of large-scale infrastructure.
-This only further degrades the areas.
+And because large-scale mining is an intensive, industrial enterprise, it requires the development of large-scale infrastructure.
+This only further damages the areas.

 Expansion and infrastructure

-As population growth engulfs the country, large tracts of forest are cut down to make way for the expansion of cities and settlements.
+As population growth overwhelms the land, large tracts of forest are cut down to make way for the expansion of cities and settlements.
 And with the growth of these cities and settlements comes even more infrastructure.

 Finally, climate change is both a major cause and consequence of deforestation.
-Extreme events caused by climate change such as floods, fires and droughts are affecting forests.
-But deforestation in turn is harmful to the climate, as they play an important role in providing clean air, regulating the water cycle, capturing CO2 and preventing biodiversity loss and soil erosion.
+The extreme events caused by climate change, such as floods, fires, and droughts, damage the forests.
+But deforestation in turn is harmful to the climate, as they play a crucial role in providing clean air, regulating the water cycle, capturing CO2, and preventing biodiversity loss and soil erosion.

-As mentioned above, climate change caused by tree loss is a major consequence of deforestation.
-The main impacts of deforestation are discussed in more detail below.
+As mentioned above, climate change caused by the loss of trees is a major consequence of deforestation.
+Below, we delve deeper into the main consequences of deforestation.

 One of the most disturbing consequences of deforestation is the loss of habitat for animal and plant species.
-About 70 percent of animal and plant species live in forests.
-The trees of the rainforest offer protection.
-Also, the canopy of fallen leaves from the trees provides the right temperature.
-Deforestation leads to a drastic temperature difference between day and night, and that is not favorable for many animal and plant species, to say the least.
+About 70 percent of animals and plant species live in forests.
+The trees of the rainforest provide protection.
+The canopy of fallen leaves from the trees also provides the right temperature.
+Deforestation leads to a drastic temperature difference between day and night, which is, to put it mildly, not favorable for many animal and plant species.

 The panda is the symbol for endangered animals, and its habitat has been greatly reduced by deforestation.
-Wildlife Fund of Dierenpark Amersfoort has therefore planted over 8,000 saplings in Nepal in 2021 together with local people, in order to save the panda’s natural habitat.
+That's why in 2021, the Wildlife Fund of Amersfoort Zoo planted over 8000 young trees in Nepal together with the local population, in order to save the panda's natural habitat.

-There are about two thousand to three thousand pandas left in China.
-According to the International Union for the Conservation of Nature (IUCN), this number causes the panda to be classified between endangered and vulnerable species.
-The panda has thus not yet reached the final stage before extinction, the classification critically endangered.
-Nevertheless, it is necessary to protect this species and its habitat to ensure that the number of pandas does not decline.
-Bamboi toilet paper uses only bamboo from Sichuan and is fortunately totally uninteresting to pandas.
-You can read more about bamboo on our website.
+There are still about two to three thousand pandas in China.
+According to the International Union for the Conservation of Nature (IUCN), this number means that the panda is classified between endangered and vulnerable species.
+The panda has not yet reached the last stage before extinction, the classification of critically endangered.
+Nevertheless, it is necessary to protect this species and its habitat to ensure that the number of pandas does not decrease.
+Bamboi toilet paper only uses bamboo from Sichuan and is fortunately not interesting for pandas.
+More about bamboo can be found on our website.

 Increased greenhouse gases

-In addition to the loss of habitat, the lack of trees also causes a greater amount of greenhouse gases to be released into the atmosphere.
-Trees normally extract carbon dioxide from the air for photosynthesis.
-Trees also contain carbon, but this is locked up in the wood.
+In addition to the loss of habitat, the lack of trees also results in a larger amount of greenhouse gases entering the atmosphere.
+Trees normally remove carbon dioxide from the air for photosynthesis.
+Trees also contain carbon, but this is trapped in the wood.
 When the trees are burned, the carbon returns to the atmosphere as carbon dioxide.
 With fewer trees around to absorb the carbon dioxide, this greenhouse gas accumulates in the atmosphere and accelerates global warming.
-For example, deforestation causes more carbon dioxide to be released into the atmosphere.
+Thus, deforestation results in more carbon dioxide entering the atmosphere.

 Soil erosion and flooding

-The impact of deforestation is also immediate.
+The impact of deforestation is also directly noticeable.
 The loss of trees from a forest makes the soil more susceptible to soil erosion.
-This makes the remaining plants more vulnerable to fire as the forest changes from a closed, moist environment to an open dry environment.
+This makes the remaining plants more vulnerable to fire, as the forest changes from a closed, moist environment to an open dry environment.

 Indirectly, the consequence of deforestation is also noticeable.
-They are often complex processes involving several factors.
-Consider, for example, privatization, access to land, corruption, low status and positions of power.
-These processes take place all over the world and often occur gradually over a period of many years through the centuries.
+Often these are complex processes involving various factors.
+Think, for example, of privatization, access to land, corruption, low status, and power positions.
+These processes take place all over the world and often progress gradually over a period of many years through the centuries.

 Water in the atmosphere

-Trees also help maintain water levels in the atmosphere by regulating the water cycle.
-One of the most important forests for regulating the Earth’s water cycle is the Amazon rainforest.
-The Amazon’s millions of trees work together to release moisture into the air, creating air currents that regulate Earth’s weather patterns.
-In deforested areas, there is less water in the air to return to the soil.
-This then causes drier soil and the inability to grow crops.
-The following will elaborate on the important role the Amazon plays in regulating the Earth’s climate.
+Trees also help maintain the water level in the atmosphere by regulating the water cycle.
+One of the most important forests for regulating the earth's water cycle is the Amazon rainforest.
+The millions of trees in the Amazon region work together to bring moisture into the air, creating air currents that regulate the earth's weather patterns.
+In deforested areas, there is less water in the air to return to the ground.
+This results in drier soil and the inability to grow crops.
+Below, we will delve deeper into the important role the Amazon region plays in regulating the earth's climate.

-As briefly mentioned above, the Amazon is one of the most important forests for regulating the water cycle on the planet.
-This area is a rainforest in South America that spans nine different countries.
-At 7.7 million square kilometers, the Amazon Rainforest is the largest rainforest on Earth.
-The area is also called the “lungs of the earth,” because it produces 40 percent of the earth’s oxygen – while occupying only six percent of the earth’s surface.
+As briefly mentioned above, the Amazon region is one of the most important forests for regulating the water cycle on the planet.
+This region is a rainforest in South America that spans nine different countries.
+With its 7.7 million square kilometers, the Amazon rainforest is the largest rainforest on earth.
+The area is also called the 'lungs of the earth', as it produces 40 percent of the earth's oxygen - while the area only occupies six percent of the earth's surface.

-Unfortunately, the Amazon is also threatened by massive deforestation.
-Indeed, it is in the Amazon that most trees are cut down.
-According to a recent January 2022 report by the World Wildlife Fund, more than a quarter of the Amazon forest will be stripped of its trees by 2030 if logging continues at the same rate.
-It is estimated that even 40 percent of the Amazon will be destroyed by 2050.
-That’s an area the size of the Netherlands, Belgium, Spain, Germany, France, Portugal, Austria, Switzerland and Italy combined.
+Unfortunately, the Amazon region is also threatened by massive deforestation.
+In fact, most trees are cut down in the Amazon region.
+According to a recent report from January 2022 by the World Wildlife Fund, by 2030 more than a quarter of the Amazon forest will have been stripped of its trees if logging continues at the same pace.
+It is estimated that even 40 percent of the Amazon region will be destroyed by 2050.
+That's an area the size of the Netherlands, Belgium, Spain, Germany, France, Portugal, Austria, Switzerland, and Italy combined.

-In addition, local communities also rely heavily on the Amazon.
-When companies clear forests, these communities lose resources to grow the food they need to survive, leaving them in food insecurity.
-Hundreds of millions of people depend on tropical forests for food, and the highest concentrations of food insecure populations live in regions with tropical forests.
+In addition, local communities also heavily depend on the Amazon region.
+When companies cut down forests, these communities lose the means to grow the food they need to survive, leading to food insecurity.
+Hundreds of millions of people depend on tropical forests for their food, and the highest concentrations of food insecure populations live in regions with tropical forests.

-Deforestation of the Amazon is a major problem and, as cited earlier in this article, there are several reasons for cutting down trees.
-Cutting down trees for palm oil, soy, livestock and agriculture, as well as timber and thus paper, play a major role in deforestation.
-This is one of the main reasons Bamboi chooses bamboo toilet paper.
-Bamboo grows quickly, grows without having to be replanted and stores more CO2 than normal trees.
-Besides, fortunately, our bamboo species is not of interest to the panda.
+Deforestation of the Amazon region is a major problem and as mentioned earlier in this article there are various reasons for cutting down trees.
+Cutting down trees for palm oil, soy, livestock and agriculture, and also wood and thus paper, play a major role in deforestation.
+This is one of the main reasons that Bamboi chooses bamboo toilet paper.
+Bamboo grows quickly, grows without needing to be replanted and absorbs more CO2 than normal trees.
+In addition, our type of bamboo is fortunately not interesting for pandas.
 Products made from bamboo can therefore serve as a solution to combat deforestation.

 Forests protect us from climate change.
-For example, in late 2021, the Glasgow Climate Summit declared a commitment to end deforestation by 2030.
-But because deforestation is a complex and large problem, there is also no single solution to it.
-To eliminate tree cutting from the world, there will have to be no more support to validate deforestation.
-This means that there should be no profitable reason for rainforest clearing, and it is often big players such as corporations and governments that control it.
+For example, at the end of 2021, during the climate summit in Glasgow, the aim was expressed to put an end to deforestation by 2030.
+But because deforestation is a complex and large problem, there is not one solution for it.
+To eliminate tree felling, there should no longer be any support for validating deforestations.
+This means that there should be no profitable reason for rainforest logging, and it is often large players such as companies and governments that have a say in this.